ltnetcase/BedAnno/README.md

 - 4. BlockAttr
 - 5. ExIn Num

+    The BlockAttr and the ExIn Num are defined as the following:

     For entry with cmpl 5' cds and cmpl 3' cds:

 	       5'UTR   =======================================>   3'UTR